Bekian/SvelteKitPortfolio/notes.md

 11. change the notifications menu button to an updates button and create a modal and animation for that

-12. fix the tags so they're responsive and stack when the screen is too narrow
+~~12. fix the tags so they're responsive and stack when the screen is too narrow~~

 ~~13. implement strategy pattern for the menus in the nav bar and move the function to a utils file ( ~~super ez~~ )~~